bandajon/citizens-feedback-platform/SPRINT-PLAN.md

 - **Mitigation Strategies:**
   - Plan ahead for holidays and adjust schedules.
   - Begin integration work early to identify challenges.
-  - Stay updated on regulatory requirements and engage legal counsel if needed.
+  - **Product Manager** stays updated on regulatory requirements and engages legal counsel if needed.

 ---